The Rooms

 The Rooms is a cultural facility in St. John's, Newfoundland and Labrador, Canada.
-The facility opened in 2005 and houses the Art Gallery of Newfoundland and Labrador, the Provincial Archives of Newfoundland and Labrador and the Provincial Museum of Newfoundland and Labrador.
+The facility opened on June 29, 2005 and houses the Art Gallery of Newfoundland and Labrador, the Provincial Archives of Newfoundland and Labrador and the Provincial Museum of Newfoundland and Labrador.

 The facility was constructed on a hill overlooking the port city, at a historic location once occupied by Fort Townshend.

 History

 Origins of the name

 The building's name, as well as its architecture, is a reference to the simple gable-roofed sheds (called "fishing rooms") that were once so common at the waterline in Newfoundland fishing villages.

 Fort Townshend

 During the planning and construction of the building much opposition was raised by archaeologists and historians because of its location.
 Previously on the same strategic spot of land was located Fort Townshend, an 18th-century military fort, that was eventually buried under ground.
 The great star-shaped citadel, one of the largest British fortifications in North America at the time, was built to defend Britain's fishing interests.
 With the withdrawal of the imperial garrison in 1870, the site became the home of the Royal Newfoundland Constabulary and, later, the St. John's Fire Department.

 The site was designated a National Historic Site of Canada in 1951.

 On-site interpretation allows visitors to explore this historic past.
 Careful research and documentation before construction ensured that future study of the site is possible.